df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/03_xlodgen.md

 ## Setup

+xLODGen is a tool created by sheson for ES5, but which can also run in a `-FO4` mode.

 1. Install xLODGen (anywhere, but not in game or MO2 directories).
 2. Register xLODGen as an executable (`xLODGenx64.exe`) in MO2.
 3. Add arguments `-lodgen -FO4 -o:"C:\Modding\Tools\xLODGen\xLODGen_Output"`.